shieldworks/aegis/README.md

 create secrets (*ideally, through a CI pipeline*).

 Yes, this can get annoying.
-And the future versions of **Aegis** will have preventative measures to mitigate this from happening so you as the ops person can `#sleepmore`.
+And the future versions of **Aegis** will have measures to prevent this from happening so you, as the ops person, can `#sleepmore`.

 ## Where NOT To Use Aegis